roboticmaterialsgroup/soft-compiler/README.md

 	![github sample schematic v2small](https://user-images.githubusercontent.com/68814774/157142876-7cd6fb4a-3b73-46e0-a586-7b3366816c5b.png)

 4. When assembling the fluidic circuit here are a few organizational suggestions for assembly:
-a.
-Look at how many times input is repeated in the schematic.
+	* Look at how many times input is repeated in the schematic.
 Create a splitter with that many outlets before starting the assembly.
-b.
-Pre-configure all of the soft logic devices to the correct gate and test before assembly.
+	* Pre-configure all of the soft logic devices to the correct gate and test before assembly.
-c.
-Count the number of logic gates and 6 times it gives number of tubes for soft bistable valve.
+	* Count the number of logic gates and 6 times it gives number of tubes for soft bistable valve.
-d.
-Different lengths of tubes will be needed depending on the schematic and logic devices.
+	* Different lengths of tubes will be needed depending on the schematic and logic devices.

 ## Background for customising the soft compiler tool